-As a boat builder I worked with epoxy A LOT… so for me it was a no brainer that the vises would be loose fitted and fixed in place with epoxy.
+As a boat builder I worked with epoxy A LOT… so for me it was a no brainer that the vices would be loose fitted and fixed in place with epoxy.
 This gives both the best possible fit and the strongest grip you’re going to find.
 That doesn’t mean that it’s the only way.
 Epoxy has a learning curve and I wouldn’t want to recommend it to someone who wasn’t comfortable and confident with it.
-The option would be using your normal glue and carefully fitting the plywood around the vises and gluing them in layer by layer as you assembled the plywood top.
-Then once all assembled you might,if you wished, drill some 3/4” holes down the sides of the vise rails, half in the vise body and half in the table top.
-Gluing dowels in these would make for a very solidly installed vise.
+The option would be using your normal glue and carefully fitting the plywood around the vices and gluing them in layer by layer as you assembled the plywood top.
+Then once all assembled you might,if you wished, drill some 3/4” holes down the sides of the vice rails, half in the vice body and half in the table top.
+Gluing dowels in these would make for a very solidly installed vice.

 Here’s the epoxy method.
 The bottom is first puttied with well thickened epoxy and after that is set a looser mix is poured in the top and allowed to flow into all the little gaps.
 It will actually have a better mechanical bond if your cuts were wavy than if they were clean and straight.
 When this is cured they are as good as welded in.